brunopinheirofreitas/Java/Alura/Alura_Notes.md

   2. Action
   3. Validation
 5. Always test every conditional, hence, the number of tests should always be the same number of conditionals.
+6. *@before* helps you to create public methods to be used by your test class.
+Testing sometimes means you will repeat code, by doing that jUnit will use this method to instantiate your test objects before every test method.

 **Equivalent classes**
 It's a class similar to another class, might be of any type.
 When handling tests, it's important to see if one class can support every cenario.